Windsor (Vic.)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data for financial year 2023, Windsor's median income among taxpayers is $67,065 and the average is $99,370.
-Nationally, this is exceptionally high compared to Greater Melbourne's median of $57,688 and average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $72,598 (median) and $107,568 (average).
-Census data shows individual earnings rank at the 94th percentile nationally ($1,278 weekly), while household income ranks lower at the 66th percentile.
-Income analysis reveals that 32.1% of individuals earn between $1,500 and $2,999 (2,445 individuals), reflecting regional patterns where 32.8% occupy this range.
-High weekly earnings exceeding $3,000 are achieved by 31.0% of households, supporting elevated consumer spending.
-Housing costs consume 17.8% of income, but strong earnings place disposable income at the 64th percentile.
-Windsor's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Windsor's median income among taxpayers is $67,065.
+The average income is $99,370.
+Nationally, this is exceptionally high.
+In Greater Melbourne, the median income is $57,688 and the average is $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Windsor's median income would be approximately $72,598 by September 2025, with an average of around $107,568.
+Census data shows individual earnings in Windsor are at the 94th percentile nationally ($1,278 weekly), but household income ranks lower at the 66th percentile.
+Income analysis reveals that 32.1% of individuals (2,445 people) earn between $1,500 and $2,999 per week, reflecting regional patterns where 32.8% fall into this range.
+Economic strength is evident with 31.0% of households earning over $3,000 weekly, supporting elevated consumer spending.
+High housing costs consume 17.8% of income, but strong earnings place disposable income at the 64th percentile.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income